Python-SIP/sip/doc/c_api.rst

         the function that is called whenever a user defined sub-class of the type is created.
 The function takes a single argument which is the :c:type:`sipWrapperType` of the user defined class.
-It returns an :c:type:`int` which is 0 if there was no error.
+It returns an ``int`` which is 0 if there was no error.
 A Python exception is raised and -1 returned if there was an error.
     :return:
         the previously installed handler.
 This allows handlers to be chained.